Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 Jetty is a very popular web container, which provides support for JEE [web container]({{% latestjavaurl%}}/web-application-support.html) specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.

-The [integration with the Jetty web container]({{% latestjavaurl%}}/web-jetty-processing-unit-container.html), allows you to run JEE web applications (.war files) in GigaSpaces XAP.
+The integration with the [Jetty web container]({{% latestjavaurl%}}/web-jetty-processing-unit-container.html) allows you to run JEE web applications (.war files) in GigaSpaces XAP.

 ## Microsoft .NET container